 First up for this day we have the Fourth Doctor facing part 2 of The Terror of the Zygons, broadcast in 1975 at 5:45pm and watched by 6.1 million viewers.
 We stick in the realm of teeth and curls for part 2 of The Leisure Hive, which drew 5 million viewers when broadcast on Saturday September 6th 1980.

 Then in 1986, having narrowly escaped cancellation, the Sixth Doctor began The Trial Of A Time Lord.
 The individual story titles did not appear on screen, but what was part one of The Mysterious Planet was broadcast in 1986 at the ridiculously early time of 4:46pm!
 4:46pm????
 Anyone would think the BBC had it in for the show... oh, right.
 Well you may be surprised to know that it still attracted an audience of 4.9 million viewers - so suck it Mr Grade!

-And we're not done with this day yet as we still have part one Battlefield, which was broadcast in 1989 and watched by 3.1 million viewers.
+And we're not done with Classic Who on this day yet as we still have to check in with the Seventh Doctor for part one Battlefield, which was broadcast in 1989 and watched by 3.1 million viewers.

 There is something just so incredibly wrong with the above picture, but we'll get to that shortly as first up we're going back to 1968 to join 5.9 million Second Doctor fans for episode 5 of The Dominators.

 So what can be said about Time and the Rani?